mlcommons/inference/loadgen/README.md

 ## Responsibilities of a LoadGen User

-There are numerous eamples in demos, tests, and reference models of code that integrates with the LoadGen that provide detailed templates for you to follow.
-At a high-level, to use the LoadGen, a user must:
+### Implement the Iterfaces

-* Implement the Iterfaces
+* Implement the SystemUnderTest and QuerySampleLibrary interfaces and pass them to the StartTest function.
-  + Implement the SystemUnderTest and QuerySampleLibrary interfaces and pass them to the StartTest function.
+* Call QuerySampleComplete for every sample received by SystemUnderTest::IssueQuery.

-  + Call QuerySampleComplete for every sample received in IssueQuery.
+### Assess Accuracy

-* Assess Accuracy
+* Process the *mlperf_log_accuracy.json* output by the LoadGen to determine the accuracy of your system.
-  + Process the mlperf_accuracy_log.json output by the LoadGen to determine the accuracy of your system.
+* For the official models, Python scripts will be provided by the MLPerf model owners for you to do this automatically.

-  + Python scripts will be provided by MLPerf model owners for you to do this automatically for the official models.
+For templates of how to do the above in detail, refer to code for the demos, tests, and reference models.